Emma Eccles Jones College of Education and Human Services

-- Clearly differentiate publications/creative activities performed since being promoted to Associate Professor, talk both your total body of publications and publications since being promoted.
+- Clearly differentiate publications/creative activities performed at USU versus those of prior appointments, including graduate student and postdoctoral accomplishments.
+When discussing research accomplishments, talk both your total body of publications and publications since being at USU.

 - Include a citation analysis (e.g., total number of citations to your work, h-index, i10 index, m-index) and, when possible, provide field-specific context for the h-index

 - Explicitly call out high-impact papers.